myer0432/acrobob/README.md

 # acrobob

-**AcroBob** is a reinforcement learning agent being developed in the Open AI Gym Acrobot-v1 environment using tile coding with Q-learning, SARSA, and expected SARSA.
+**AcroBob** is a reinforcement learning agent being developed in the Open AI Gym Acrobot-v1 environment using tile coding with Q-learning, SARSA, and double SARSA.

 ### Table of Contents